Cinta Costera Panama City

 Pictured above is the town of Volcan.

 We have just opened a 30 bed hospital.
 The law of Panama says that even as a tourist you are entitled to medical care.
 We also have over 30 places to eat.
 Why do I plug Volcan?
 Well the government spends oodles on the big cities and tourist traps but very little on the "good" part of Panama.
-All is ask is come and see us and then make a decision.
+All we ask is; "come and see us" and then make a decision.

 Volcan has the best affordable and desirable real estate in Panama.
 Our climate is wonderful and with the proposed new city centre for Volcan I make the statement that:

 "Volcan is the best retirement city in Panama."

 This is a young country and, like any other developing country, living in Panama can have its frustrations.
 To enjoy this amazing place to its fullest, you will need a little mental discipline.
 Avoid even the thought that "back home we do it in such-and-such a way."
 Not only will you become frustrated with some of the comparisons but if you voice them, you may offend Panamanians who are justifiably proud of their young country but also aware that they do not yet have the same standards that are enjoyed in some of the more developed countries.

 Think of living in Panama, in part, as an adventure.
 Power may (and probably will) shut off unexpectedly more often than it does in your native land.
 (If you use a computer, get battery backup power that will allow you time to close all programs when the power goes off.
 The cost is just a few hundred dollars.)